KSAH-42/RabbitOM/README.md

 ➡️ First of all, unlike HTTP which is a STATELESS protocol, RTSP is STATEFULL.

 Thats means, that any rtsp clients must keep it's own socket opened during all the time when calling any methods.
-For instance, in case receiving streams using interleaved mode, the socket can opened and closed at each times, and also, the server can send a message spontaneously to the client, the server can send a message to client to ask options, right ?
+For instance, in case receiving streams using interleaved mode, the socket can not be opened and closed at each times, and also, the server can send a message spontaneously to the client to ask the clients options, whats the methods it supports, please don't trust people who say the opposite thing.
+Read the rfc, and look the c->s (client to server) and c<-s (that mean...)

 The RtspConnection class will give you more features and a direct access to the protocol messaging layer.
 The following code demonstrate how to list the supported methods available on a security camera: